The Sky Above You, September 2024

 by Duncan Lunan

-Incoming Asteroid!
-What Could We Do About It? and Duncan Lunan’s other recent books are available through Amazon – for details see Duncan’s website, www.duncanlunan.com.
+Duncan Lunan’s recent books are available through Amazon; details are on Duncan’s website, www.duncanlunan.com.

 The Sky Above You